iimyzf/Inception/README.md

   Dockerfile is that <ins><i><strong>SIMPLE TEXT FILE</strong></i></ins> that I mentioned earlier, which contains a set of instructions for building a Docker Image.
 It specifies the base image to use and then includes a series of commands that automate the process for configuring and building the image, such as installing packages, copying files, and setting environment variables.
 Each command in the Dockerfile creates a new layer in the image.

-  Here's an example of Dockerfile to make things a little bit clear:
+  Here's an example of a Dockerfile to make things a little bit clear:

 ```bash
 # This Specifies the base images for the container (in this case, it's the 3.14 version of Alpine)